 1. Buy a prepaid SIM Card – I cannot stress how important it is to have an internet connection during your visit to Taiwan, especially if you don’t speak the language.
 With an internet connection, you can easily find directions, research on the go, and translate what you need to say into the local language.

-You can get your prepaid SIM card here and pick it up when you are at the airport.
+Pick up SIM card at the airport: You can get your prepaid SIM card here and pick it up when you are at the airport in Taiwan.
 The pickup counter is located right where you exit the immigration section.

 2. Buy an EasyCard – EasyCard is the transport card used across Taiwan.
 It works on the local trains as well as buses.
 You’ll definitely want to get the card so that you can use public transport easily while you’re in Taiwan.

-You can get your EasyCard here and pick it up when you are at the airport.
+Pick up EasyCard at the airport: You can get your EasyCard here and pick it up when you are at the airport in Taiwan.

-I recommend preloading it with around NT$ 400 of balance, depending on how long you’re going to be in Taiwan.
+I recommend preloading it with around NT$ 400, depending on how long you’re going to be in Taiwan.
 A train/bus ride usually costs NT$ 15-18 per way and the airport MRT costs NT$ 160 one way.
-Don’t worry about putting in too much money – you can return the balance of the EasyCard later at the end of the trip, minus NT$ 100 for the cost of the card.
+Don’t worry about putting in too much money – you can refund the balance of the EasyCard later at the end of the trip, minus NT$ 100 for the cost of the card.

-3. Buy Taipei attractions tickets via Klook – During my time in Taiwan, I bought all of the ticket attractions from Klook.
-It was super easy as Klook provides direct entry for most attractions, meaning you don’t need to redeem another ticket – just show the QR code from your voucher!
+3. Buy Taipei attractions tickets via Klook – During my time in Taiwan, I bought almost all ticket attractions from Klook.
+It was super easy as Klook provides direct entry for many attractions, meaning you don’t need to redeem another ticket – simply show the QR code from your phone!

 What is Klook?
 Klook is the leading travel and experiences booking website in Asia.
 And yes, they are legit!
 I personally always book my activities through them whenever I am traveling.
 See my review of Klook here.